RFE/RL’s Ukrainian Service: Radio Svoboda

 Radio Svoboda is dedicated to covering all of Ukraine, including the conflict zones and Crimea, and sets a standard for balanced reporting and high-impact investigative journalism.

 - RFE/RL’s Ukrainian Service, known locally as Radio Svoboda, provides accurate and balanced coverage of local, regional, and national news and events.
-Operating out of its Kyiv bureau with a reporting network that extends to the front lines, it is available on its website, social networks, radio, and TV.
+Operating out of a bureau in Kyiv with a reporting network that extends to the front lines, it is available on its website, social networks, radio, and TV.

-- The service is distinguished for its award-winning investigative TV program Schemes, whose high-impact reporting on corruption among Ukraine’s political elites has informed official investigations, led to high-level dismissals, and promoted greater public accountability in Ukraine.
-In 2018 episodes were viewed 2.5 million times.
+- The Service is distinguished for its investigative TV program Schemes, whose high impact reporting on corruption among Ukraine’s political elites has informed official investigations, led to high-level dismissals, and promoted greater public accountability in Ukraine.

-- The service’s Crimea.Realities website, launched in 2014 following Crimea’s annexation by Russia, is one of the peninsula’s only independent news sources and is unique in reporting in the Ukrainian, Russian, and Crimean Tatar languages.
-In 2018, it received on average 1.7 million monthly visits.
+- The Service’s Crimea.Realities website, launched in 2014 following Crimea’s illegal annexation by Russia, is one of the peninsula’s only independent news sources and is unique in reporting in the Ukrainian, Russian, and Crimean Tatar languages.
+In 2020, it received on average 2.5 million monthly visits.
+Radio Crimea.Realities can be heard on nearly the entire Crimean peninsula on 648 AM frequency.

-- The Donbas.Realities unit provides exclusive reporting from the frontlines of Russia-backed separatist territories in eastern Ukraine.
+- The Donbas.Realities unit provides exclusive reporting from the frontlines of the territories held by Russia-backed separatists in eastern Ukraine.

-- In press freedom rankings, Ukraine is designated Partly Free by Freedom House with a score of 111/198; Crimea is designated not free (195/198).
+- In press freedom rankings, Ukraine is ranked 96th among 180 countries by Reporters Without Borders.
 The Committee to Protect Journalists and other rights monitors have deplored the monopolization of the media by oligarchs, the targeting of journalists in conflict zones, intimidation of journalists, and impunity of perpetrators of crimes against them.

 Facts & Stats about Ukraine